Most older adults don’t need much help from others.

 Just don’t forget to address your self-care, ok?

-And, if you’d like to get some extra help and guidance, then I hope you’ll consider joining me in our Helping Older Parents Membership Community!
+And, if you’d like to get some extra help and guidance, then I hope you’ll consider joining me in our Helping Older Parents Membership Program!

 I’ve created this online program as a way to provide people with the ongoing support and guidance they’ve been asking me for.